bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Xinbing Wang.

-The Metaverse integrates augmented reality (AR), virtual reality (VR), and the internet to create a shared, immersive, and interactive environment, enabling a wide specturm of applications.
-Despite the hype about the Metaverse, it has never become a reality.
+Despite the hype about the Metaverse from 2021, it has never become a reality.
 I uncover three main obstacles faced by existing immersive computing systems: (1) the exploding amount of data brought by a large virtual world, (2) the disturbing artifacts produced by existing 3D modeling techniques, and (3) the unreliable real-world environments.
 To overcome these obstacles, my research advocates AI-system co-design, an approach with two core principles:

 1. **System-for-AI Optimization**: *Identifying and employing advanced Artificial Intelligence (AI) techniques to transcend the limitation of traditional immersive computing systems*.